theloni-monk/synthetic-retina-datagen/README.md

  - renderplan.py
     - `RenderPlan` implements job process bringup and lifecycle management
  - genscene.py
-    -  `StaticScene` implements basic static usd scene loading
+    -  `loadscene_static` implements basic static usd scene loading
-    - in the future will implement dynamic random scene generation
+    - `loadscene_randomized` in the future will implement dynamic random scene generation
         - in the further future will register animated agents for object-motion simulation
  - humancam.py
     - `HumanOcularSys` implements camera structure which mimics binocular vision and computes the transforms for the stero camera baseclass based on 12dof tracks